UPDATED SEPTEMBER 2025

 49-years old | Rosebud Indian Reservation, South Dakotaicon

-Julia Charging Whirlwind, 49-years old, was attacked and killed by up to three dogs in the lower Swift Bear Community on the Rosebud Indian Reservation.
-She had left a friend's house at about 6 am that morning and was walking home when the dogs attacked.
-Mellette County Sheriff Mike Blom was one of the first officers to arrive on scene.
+Julia Charging Whirlwind, 49-years old, was killed by multiple dogs in the lower Swift Bear Community on the Rosebud Indian Reservation.
+Mellette County Sheriff Mike Blom responded to a call at 6:07 am.
+Blom was one of the first officers at the scene.
 He saw two people trying to fight off two of the dogs.
-Sheriff Blom shot and killed both dogs; a third dog fled the scene.
-Charging Whirlwind was transported to Rosebud hospital, where she was pronounced dead.
+Blom shot and killed both dogs; a third dog fled the scene.
+Charging Whirlwind was transported to Rosebud Hospital, where she was pronounced dead.
+Witnesses said she had left a relative's house that morning and was walking to her home -- about 100 yards away -- when she was attacked.
 Immediately after the attack, tribal council members agreed to an emergency measure to round up and destroy aggressive or unwanted dogs in the area.
-At about 7 am, the former Rosebud animal control officer arrived on scene to provide cages and materials for the emergency round up and identified one of the dogs shot by Sheriff Blom as a brindle pit bull, which had since been placed in the back of a truck.
+At about 7:00 am, the former Rosebud animal control officer arrived at the scene to provide cages and materials for the emergency round up and identified one of the dogs shot by Sheriff Blom as a brindle pit bull, which had since been placed in the back of a truck.
 The round up proceeded using that truck that morning. [source citations]

 Date of death: March 14, 2015 Chained: No